Event Planning Checklist

 - A Phone Number and Email Address to Obtain More Information

-In general, your RSVP deadline should be at least three business days prior to the event so you can make catering adjustments if needed.
+In general, your confirmation deadline should be at least three business days prior to the event so you can make catering adjustments if needed.

 For your convenience, we have developed an invitation template for your review and use.